[ Book Description |

 - Chapter 3.
 Logistic Regression

 - Chapter 4.
-Perceptron and Kernels
+From the Perceptron Model to Kernels to Neural Networks

 - Chapter 5.
-FeedForward Networks
+Feed Forward Neural Networks

 - Chapter 6.
 Backpropagation